jdittrich/userNeedResearchBook/text/allURBook.md

 </div>

-The notes from the reserach session and later added supplements from my memory are treated alike in my documents since they are all data I gathered by listening or observing the participant.
+The notes from the research session and later added supplements from my memory are treated alike in my documents since they are all data I gathered by listening or observing the participant.
 But I take care that later added design ideas and research questions are still easily distinguishable from the actual data that I gathered in the research session.